-- Appropriately compensate employees for the services they provide; - · Attract and retain employees with skills required to effectively manage operations and growth; - · Motivate employees to perform in the best interest of TMB and its stakeholders; and - Provide an appropriate level of transparency.
+- · Appropriately compensate employees for the services they provide; - Attract and retain employees with skills required to effectively manage operations and growth: - Motivate employees to perform in the best interest of TMB and its stakeholders; and - · Provide an appropriate level of transparency.

-The policy is reviewed periodically and was last reviewed in June 2012 (scheduled for review in September 2014).
+The policy is reviewed periodically and was last reviewed in January 2015.
 There have been no major changes to the policy in the past year.

-Those whose primary role is risk and financial control (including risk management, compliance, internal audit and financial control) comprise of the Chief Risk Officer, Chief Financial Officer, Senior Manager Finance, Compliance Manager and the Internal Auditor.
-They are remunerated principally by salary which is evaluated by the

-Remuneration Committee to ensure that the reporting obligations are not compromised by financial incentives. (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
+Those whose primary role is risk and financial control (including risk management, compliance, internal audit and financial control) commiss of the Chief Diels Officer Chief Financial Officer Conice Manager Finance Compliance financial control) comprise of the Chief Risk Officer, Chief Financial Officer, Senior Manager Finance, Compliance Manager and the Internal Auditor.
+They are remunerated principally by salary which is evaluated by the Remuneration Committee to ensure that the reporting obligations are not compromised by financial incentives. (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
 The policy seeks to ensure that quality employees are employed, retained and are remunerated in accordance with their responsibilities and experience.
 The remuneration committee assess the relevant remuneration on a case by case basis to ensure that remuneration reflects the skill and experience required to meet Board expectations and achieve its strategic objective.
 Each position's key performance indicators include metrics pertaining to risk and compliance. (d) Description of the ways in which the ADI seeks to link performance during a performance measurement period with levels of remuneration.
 The performance of TMB is impacted by market conditions and through adherence to bank policies that recognise the Board's risk appetite.
 TMB has not created a direct link between an individual's performance and remuneration.
-The Remuneration Committee takes into account a combination of factors including, financial performance in the economic environment, compliance with regulatory requirements and their member satisfaction feedback in assessing the performance of the CEO and other senior managers identified in section (a). (e) the ways in which the ADI seeks to adjust remuneration to take account of longer-term performance.
-There is currently no mechanism to reward longer term perform with the senior manager.
-There is no deferred remuneration an statutory entitlements.
-A redundancy or termination payment wand in consultation with the Board.
-The following remuneration agreements entitle staff members to CEO/Deputy CEO Chief Financial Officer Chief Risk Officer Chief Sales and Marketing Officer Chief Operations Officer Chief Human Resources Officer ranged with the managers other than the employee vill be negotiated with each employee as required Chief Information Officer Senior Manager Marketing Senior Manager Finance Senior Manager Treasury Senior Manager Credit and Insurance Senior Manager Human Resources Senior Manager eBusiness and Contact Centre Compliance Manager Chief Internal Auditor 3 weeks' salary on departure for every 1 year of service to a maximum of 18 months (f) Description of the different forms of variable remuneration that the ADI utilises and the rationale for using these different forms.
+The Remuneration Committee takes into account a combination of factors including, financial performance in the economic environment, compliance with regulatory requirements and their member satisfaction feedback in assessing the performance of the CEO and other senior managers identified in section (a). (e) Description of the ways in which the ADI seeks to adjust remuneration to take account of longer-term performance.
+There is currently no mechanism to reward longer term performance.
+Remuneration is based on agreed salary with the senior manager.
+There is no deferred remuneration arranged with the managers other than the employee statutory entitlements.
+A redundancy or termination payment will be negotiated with each employee as required and in consultation with the Board.
+The following remuneration agreements entitle staff members to redundancy or termination payments under a normal situation: CEO/Deputy CEO 4 weeks' salary on departure for every 1 year of service Chief Financial Officer Chief Risk Officer 9 weeks' salary on departure for every 1 year of service Chief Sales and Marketing Officer Chief Operations Officer Chief Human Resources Officer Chief Information Officer Senior Manager Marketing Senior Manager Finance Senior Manager Treasury Senior Manager Human Resources Senior Manager eBusiness and Contact Centre Senior Manager Credit Operations Chief Internal Auditor Compliance Manager 3 weeks' salary on departure for every 1 year of service to a maximum of 18 months (f) Description of the different forms of variable remuneration that the ADI utilises and the rationale for using these different forms.
 Any performance bonus arrangements pertaining to sales targets, quotas or referrals are discussed at Board.
 Performance based components of remuneration must be designed to encourage behaviour that supports TMB's long-term financial soundness and the Risk Management Framework.
-In the past year bonus payments paid to senior managers identified in section (a) were \$238,495.
+In the past year bonus payments paid to senior managers identified in section (a) were \$166,691.